All Episodes

 He's pretty good.

-And uh I'm trying to think what see, usually I'm on in New York.
+See, usually I'm on in New York.

 We can talk more frankly, but now we're on all around the country.

-I've got to be a little more delicate here.
+I got to be a little more delicate here.

-This was the big story the other day, and uh she's a female reporter, television reporter, but he still said to her, you know, I happen to be a partner in this restaurant, I'm one of the owners.
+But he still said to her, You know, I happen to be a partner in this restaurant.

-Let's go back, I'll show you the kitchen.
+I'll show you the kitchen.

-Then they get back there, and he tries to do something with her.
+Then they get back there and he tries to do something with her.

 She said, No, I'm not interested.

-I have a boyfriend, I owe nothing to do with this.
+I owe nothing to do with this.

 And apparently he was over very fast.

-This is like I've heard of speed dating.
+This is like, I've heard of speed dating.

 This is like speed sex.

-Five minutes is all I need.
+Five minutes, it's all I need.

-So uh I don't know what this is.
+So I don't know what to say.

-Uh yeah, okay, I guess that's it.
+Yeah, I guess that's it.

-He's a New Yorker, he's a Hollywood guy.
+He's a Hollywood guy.

-Uh I get I got two minutes.
+He goes, and sex, I got two minutes.

 Hurry up.

-Those things are like they want two sentences.
+Those things are like, they want two sentences.

 They're like four-minute meetings.

-Sex, that okay, five minutes for that.
+Okay, five minutes for that.

-And then they're out.
+Then they're out.

 That's it.

-So did you just hear what you just heard?
+So, did you just hear what you just heard?

 Can you imagine that?

-You want to you just want to take a shower?
+You just want to take a shower.

 He's always in the shower.